stephomi/nomadsculpt.com/manual/docs/tools.md

 | Shell     | Close the extracted shape by using the thickness value |

 ::: tip
-When you are using an extraction method that make use of the the thickness, the mask value will also impact the thickness.
+When you are using an extraction method that makes use of the thickness, the mask value will also impact the thickness.

 This can be useful if you have custom made [Alphas](stroke.md#alpha) and you are using the `Grab - dynamic radius` [stroke type](stroke.md#stroke-type).
 :::